syumai/yabass/README.md

 ### 3.Generate static html

-Run `yabass generate` then your static site will be generated in your `public` directory!
+Run `yabass generate` or `yabass g` then your static site will be generated in your `public` directory!

 ```
 └── public